vmware/vic-product/tests/manual-test-cases/Group5-Interoperability-Tests/5-01-Distributed-Switch-No-Cluster.md

 This test requires access to VMWare Nimbus cluster for dynamic ESXi and vCenter creation

 # Test Steps:
-1. Deploy a new vCenter in Nimbus that is a simple VC with a distributed switch
+1. Deploy a new vCenter in Nimbus that is a simple VC with a distributed switch and no cluster for hosts
 2. Install the VIC OVA appliance
 3. Walk through completing the install and use the VCH creation wizard to create a VCH
 4. Run a variety of docker commands on the VCH appliance